SAP PI/PO Tutorial

 Adapter Engine

-It acts as a connector to connect the integration engine to SAP systems and other systems.
+It acts as the connector layer that links the integration engine to SAP systems and other external systems through protocol-specific adapters.

 Message Processing Technique by PI

-To access data from SAP and Non-SAP application this technique is used.
-SAP PI uses an intermediate document like IDoc to Flat files to transfer their data.
+To access data from SAP and non-SAP applications, SAP PI uses intermediate document formats such as IDoc and flat files to transfer their data, then normalizes everything to XML internally.

 Design

-Process Integration (PI) uses integration repository to design message structure
+Process Integration (PI) uses the integration repository to design message structure and define the contract between sender and receiver systems.

 Configuration

-Integration Directory (ID) is used to configure technical parameters for objects created in IR ( Integration Repository)
+Integration Directory (ID) is used to configure technical parameters for objects created in IR (Integration Repository), binding interfaces to real systems and communication channels.

 Message Processing

-Once the IDOC is activated in SAP system, PI takes in charge and convert messages into XML format for its internal processing
+Once the IDoc is activated in the SAP system, PI takes charge and converts messages into XML format for internal processing through the integration engine.

 Message Monitoring

-The messages can be monitored and traced using “Run Time Workbench”.
-This tool can be useful in monitoring sender and receiver adapters, Outgoing and Incoming messages, End to End monitoring of complete scenario and error traces.
+Messages can be monitored and traced using the “Runtime Workbench.”
+This tool is useful for monitoring sender and receiver adapters, outgoing and incoming messages, end-to-end monitoring of complete scenarios, and error traces.

 Adapter Framework